Abie Nathan: Meetings with PLO

-In 1978, Nathan began his first hunger strike to protest against the construction of Israeli settlements.
+In 1978, Nathan began his second hunger strike to protest against the construction of Israeli settlements.
 In the early 1980s, he began meeting officials from the Palestine Liberation Organization (PLO).
 These meetings were later outlawed by the Knesset.
 In 1991, Nathan went on another hunger strike for 40 days to protest against that law, which prevented meetings with alleged terrorist organizations.
 He stopped his hunger strike after President Chaim Herzog intervened.
 Nathan continued to meet with PLO head Yasser Arafat, however, and on 18 September 1991 he was sentenced to 18 months in prison.
 Herzog cut 12 months from the sentence, and Nathan was released after serving less than 6 months.